marcchen2/marcchen2/README.md

 ### Hello!
 I'm Marc Chen.

+- I'm currently a Machine Learning Engineer at Columbia University's Emerging Tech group.
+We develop ML workflows for researchers, and serve as a general ML resource to the Columbia community at large.
-- I'm currently a visiting ML researcher at the University of Waterloo, where I support the computational finance research of Profs.
+- Since graduating from my MMath program, I've also been a visiting ML researcher at the University of Waterloo, where I support the computational finance research of Profs.
 [Yuying Li](https://cs.uwaterloo.ca/~yuying/) and [Peter Forsyth](https://cs.uwaterloo.ca/~paforsyt/).
 - I recently graduated from uWaterloo with a Master of Mathematics in Data Science, and completed my [thesis](https://uwspace.uwaterloo.ca/handle/10012/19874), which develops a robust RNN model to solve for optimal strategies in portfolio and risk management.
 I wrote a short [article](/mmath_summary.pdf) that summarizes this research.
 I am unable to share the code of the entire RNN framework, but a piece of it is highlighted below.
-- My co-authored ML finance research has been submitted to the Journal of Applied Mathematics and Computation, and is available as a [pre-print](https://arxiv.org/abs/2306.10582).
+- My co-authored ML finance research has been submitted to the Journal of Computational Finance, and is available as a [pre-print](https://arxiv.org/abs/2306.10582).
 - On this personal Github, I share select data science projects from outside my professional work.

 ### Highlighted Projects: